beingfranklin/Gmail-CLI/README.md

-## Text Based Gmail Interface For Gmail Using Python
+## Gmail CLI - Text Based Gmail Interface For Gmail Using Python
 This program is developed using Python 2.7 .
 Developed as part of mini project by [Joseph Varghese](https://github.com/iamjosephvarghese) , [Joseph Mathew](https://github.com/josephmathew900) and [myself](https://github.com/franklinrockz).

 ### Permission to be Granted